 According to Boima, the new album “forges a direct link between techno born in the black cities of the American Mid-West, where I grew up, and roots African music.
 Sorie Kondi may be playing an acoustic folk instrument from Sierra Leone, but he thinks about music as if he were a techno producer.”
 It’s acoustic dance music that creates a sound as full and dynamic as any club track and, through Boima’s intricate production, the album subtly and skillfully integrates contemporary electronic sounds, keeping the simplicity and space in Sorie’s music.

-Salone arrives June 2nd on CD, 2LP, and digital formats.
-Pre-orders are available now.
+Salone is out now on CD, 2LP, and digital formats.

-The new track “Titi Dem Too Service” is streaming below.
+The track “Titi Dem Too Service” is streaming below.

 In 2006, blind kondi (thumb piano) player Sorie Kondi was surviving by busking on the streets of Freetown, Sierra Leone, abandoned by relatives and friends who had fled the rebel takeover of the city in the late ‘90s.
 Demos for his debut studio album had also been lost during that time.
 His sound was marked by his electrified Kondi, run through a small distorted amplifier that he carried on his back whilst performing on the street.